Moscow Technological Institute

-Moscow Technological Institute (formerly known as World Technological University UNESCO) was established in 1997 for the amalgamation of the international, national and regional efforts for the further development and perfection of the persistent technological education.
+Moscow Technological Institute (formerly known as World Technological University UNESCO) was established in 1997 for the amalgamation of the international, national and regional efforts for the further development of the persistent technological education.
 It is the only institute of higher education that works under the aegis of UNESCO to execute the decree of the Russian Federation Government from 6 January 1997, 13.
 This project of UNESCO has been aimed at the internationalisation training of personnel in the sphere of high technology all over the world.
 The aim of MTI is to provide the integration of the best universities efforts for the spread of knowledge, high technologies and besides ensuring the moderateness of education.

 2 faculties and 13 departments do the work towards 64-direction training of personnel in MTI structure.
 MTI collaborates with 82 Russian universities, among them Moscow State Technical University n.a.
 N.E.
 Bauman (MSTU), Plekhanov Russian Academy of Economics and others.
 The education works not only in Russia, but abroad.
 The links are established between the universities of Italy, France, Switzerland, the United States and Malaysia.